Witivio/Test-release-notes/src/trust-center/data-management-practices/README.md

 -  [Error reporting data](#error-reporting-data)

 ## Census data
-Census data is acquired solely to provide, support, and improve TeamsPro.
+Census data is acquired solely to provide, support, and improve Witivio solutions.
 It includes environmental information such as device and operating system versions, and regional and language settings.
 Here are some specific examples of the census data that's collected:

 | Data type | Example | Notes |
 |-----------|---------|-------|